 As global software development projects become pervasive, the nature of the distribution of development work and its relationship to outcomes of distributed projects have gained increasing attention from software engineering researchers (e.g., [2, 8, 14, 16, 21, 22]).
 This line of research has typically considered the spatio-temporal characteristics of work distribution, distinguishing between co-located and distributed development using measures such as the number of locations involved or the time zone separation [7, 12].
-A recent stream of research in organizational studies has started to examine the multi-dimensional nature of distribution by considering configurational characteristics of distributed teams in addition to spatial and temporal dispersion measures [9, 18, 19].
+A recent stream of research in organizational studies has started to examine the multi-dimensional nature of distributed teams in addition to spatial and temporal dispersion measures [9, 18, 19].